conjikidow/ubuntu-environment/README.md

 ### Download Slack Installer

-Download the Slack app installer from its [official site](https://slack.com/downloads/linux) to the Downloads directory.
+Download the Slack app installer from its [official site](https://slack.com/downloads/linux) to the Downloads directory if you want the app.
 Note that you need to download the .deb version.

 ## Just Run